Best Black Friday Fitness Equipment Deals See Deals

 Tested by a Yoga Expert

-Before we write any review here at GGR, we make sure that our team of expert testers has plenty of hands-on experience using the product we’re reviewing.
+Before we write any review here at GGR, we make sure our team of expert testers has plenty of hands-on experience using the product we’re reviewing.
 Our testers include certified personal trainers, certified nutrition coaches, registered dietitians, gym owners, and even an Olympian.

 For this review, our tester was Frieda Johnson, CNC, ISSA-SET, an experienced yoga practitioner who understands how to assess the good and bad in an app.